-July 29, 1993: Apple releases the Macintosh Centris 660av, a computer packed with innovative audio-visual features.
-These include an AppleVision monitor with microphone and speakers, and a port that can be used as a modem with a telecom adapter.
+July 29, 1993: Apple releases the Macintosh Centris 660av, a computer packed with innovative audiovisual features.
+These include an AppleVision monitor with microphone and speakers, and a port that can work as a modem with a telecom adapter.
 It also comes with the first Apple software to recognize and synthesize speech.

 At the relatively low price of $2,489, this was one of the first great affordable multimedia Macs.

 Macintosh Centris 660av: Way ahead of its time

 Apple called the Mac’s new speech-recognition and speech-synthesis software PlainTalk.
 It proved revolutionary at a time when most computers didn’t even make it easy for users to record sound without peripherals.

 Coming a full 18 years before Siri, PlainTalk wasn’t just dictation software, either.
 It was the first step in a possible foundation for a speech-based operating system.
 Using the Macintosh Centris 660av, you were able to open files by saying “Computer, open.”

 PlainTalk was yet another reminder of how far ahead of the game Apple was.
 It was even immortalized in Radiohead’s “Fitter Happier” song from the album OK Computer.
 (The record’s title was another PlainTalk voice command.)

 The Centris 660av didn’t stop there, though.
 Due to Quadra’s AT&T DSP processor, it was possible to process large amounts of video and audio data.
 One popular use was adding text and graphics to videos.
 The computer could even support 16-bit TV input/output.
 If you held down Cmd-Opt-T-V during startup, you could mirror the display on a TV screen.
 This let Mac users record what they were doing on-screen using a VCR.

 What was right and wrong about Apple in the ’90s